 There are quite a few steps in this recipe but you can prepare it from start to finish in about 45 minutes.
 While the risotto is cooking in the oven, you can prepare the asparagus and clean up any tools used during the preparations.
 Overall, this recipe comes together pretty easily!

 If you’re reheating this risotto, you can either heat it in the Dutch oven or transfer it to a microwave-safe bowl and reheat.
-You may need to add a splash of broth to return it to a creamy consistency.
+Since risotto can thicken once it’s cooled, you may need to add a splash of broth to return it to a creamy consistency.

 What’s your favorite comfort food recipe?